safaijaz808/nutreintlable/README.md

 # nutreintlable
 A nutrient label mainly focusing on CSS.
+This project covers the concept of Typography.